openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/libraries.rst

 Installing Multiple Versions of the Same Library
 ================================================

-There are be situations where you need to install and use multiple versions of the same library on the same system at the same time.
+There might be situations where you need to install and use multiple versions of the same library on the same system at the same time.
 This almost always happens when a library API changes and you have multiple pieces of software that depend on the separate versions of the